September 12th 2024

 No health insurance plan is perfect, and all of them have their own pros and cons.
 Particularly when comparing Medicare Supplement Plan G to Medicare Advantage plans, there are a few drawbacks to address.

 For the coverage you receive, the premiums are generally worth it when compared against Medicare Advantage plans and the other Medicare Supplement plans.
 That said, Medicare Plan G premiums are higher than those for many Medicare Advantage and Medicare Supplement plan options.
-In fact, many Medicare Advantage plans have zero-dollar premiums (keep in mind that you still need to pay your Part B premium).
+Monthly premiums for Plan G typically range from around $100 to $200+ per month depending on your location, age, gender, and tobacco use.
+In fact, many Medicare Advantage plans have zero-dollar premiums (keep in mind that you still need to pay your Part B premium of $202.90 in 2026).

 Medicare Plan G premiums may not seem worth it if you're healthy, don't visit the doctor a lot, and don't need a lot of medical care.
 Unfortunately, however, you cannot enroll in a Medicare Supplement plan when it makes sense for you.
 Medicare Supplement plans have enrollment restrictions.
 When you first enroll in Medicare, you are guaranteed acceptance into any Medicare Supplement plan.
 Outside of this time (and a handful of guaranteed issue periods), you'll likely need to undergo medical underwriting.
 With medical underwriting, insurance carriers can deny your application or charge you more based on your answers and health history.
 Unfortunately, due to enrollment restrictions, some people are unable to enroll in a Medicare Supplement Plan G when they decide they want to.